rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 touch of SNES.
 Songs and Sfx are built using a tracker interface.
 [This video][Gamercade-Video] shows a small sample of what it is capable of.

-Wavetables are great for classic sounds like 8-bit chiptunes or even more complicated sounds.
-FM Synth is a 4-op FM synthesizer.
+"Wavetables" are great for classic sounds like 8-bit chiptunes or even more complicated sounds.
+"FM Synth" is a 4-op FM synthesizer.
 Masters of this technique can produce a huge variety of instruments, effects, and other otherwordly things.
-Sampler rounds out the rest of the system, providing pre-recorded sample playback.
+"Sampler" rounds out the rest of the system, providing pre-recorded sample playback.
 Samples can be pitched and played as the desired note.